Five Things to Know About Dental Veneers

 4. Veneers are long-lasting

 Among dental restorations, veneers can be long-lasting.
 However, in order for them to last, proper care has to be provided.
 Dentists encourage a daily brushing and flossing routine, as well as regular check-up appointments.
 Good oral hygiene ensures that the tooth itself, as well as the gums, remain in good shape.
-And, regular check-up appointments with the dentist ensures that there are no abnormalities or imperfections, which require attention.
+And, regular check-up appointments with the dentist in 85053 ensures that there are no abnormalities or imperfections, which require attention.

 5. Teeth whitening is not an option for veneers